josephdsbr/flux-architecture-testing/README.md

 <h1 align="center">FluxArchitectureTest</h1>

-<p align="center">This project was developed to show how can we use the Flux Architecture with NGRX library in Angular.</p>
+<p align="center">This project was developed to demonstrate how to create an Reactive Application using the Flux Pattern into Angular 8+</p>

 <h2>What is Flux?</h2>